Tuesday 9 January 2018

 A clear margin means that no cancer cells are seen at the outer edge of the tissue removed.
 The tissue removed is usually sliced in to many pieces so the histology gives a very clear report on exactly what is removed.

-Before I know it I'm in my gown and socks and kissing Chris goodbye.
+Before I know it I'm in my gown and socks.
 A nurse walks me to the theatre.
 I'm hooked up to all the monitors again, cannula in.

 I look at the clock - 10.10am.
 By 10.14 I'm drifting off....